mkloubert/vscode-kanban/README.md

 Card descriptions can also include diagrams and charts, using a language parsed and rendered by [mermaid](https://github.com/knsv/mermaid).

-Those diagram / char descriptions has to be put into a Markdown code block, which uses `mermaid` as language:
+Those diagram / chart descriptions has to be put into a Markdown code block, which uses `mermaid` as language:

     Example graph: